 Be mindful of time by wearing a watch or carrying a phone that can accurately and instantly tell you the date and time.
-This may seem like an obvious "no-brainer," but time can't be managed if we don't know what time it is, and we can't plan a schedule if we don't know what day it is.
+This may seem like an obvious "no-brainer", but time can't be managed if we don't know what time it is, and we can't plan a schedule if we don't know what day it is.
 Consider setting the time on your watch or phone slightly ahead of the actual time to help ensure that you arrive to class, work, or meetings on time.
-You can also equip your phone with apps to remind you of times when tasks are to be completed (e.g., remindme.com or studious app.com).
+You can also equip your phone with apps to remind you of times when tasks are to be completed (e.g., remindme.com or studiou-sapp.com).

-Carry a small calendar, planner, appointment book or cell phone at all times, and develop a daily routine of using the calendar or task list functions on your cell phone.
-This will allow you to record appointments that you may make on the run during the day as well as enable you to jot down creative ideas or memories of things you need to do-which can sometimes pop into your mind at the most unexpected times.
+Carry a small calendar, planner, or appointment book at all times.
+This will allow you to record appointments that you may make on the run as well as enable you to jot down creative ideas or memories of things you need to do-which can sometimes pop into your mind at the most unexpected times.